 Our Health Careers Summer Camp at UNC Asheville for rural high school students provides four days of hands-on experiences including health sciences workshops and clinical shadowing in a variety of health professions.

-Throughout the year, we offer a variety of health careers programs and workshops including SAT and ACT prep courses, college readiness workshops, and an annual health careers education awareness conference.
+Programs and workshops are offered throughout the year including SAT and ACT prep courses, college readiness workshops, and science workshops for students interested in health careers.
 For more information and registration, click here.

 For additional resources about pursing a health career and information on scholarships, click here.